PuzzleBot/Pulsar-Remake/readme.txt

                       projectiles.
     ui.c            - Holds all functions which are involved in maintaining 2D objects, including the minimap.
+    mobs.c          - Holds all functions pertaining to mobs, their movement and their AI
+    sight.c         - Holds all functions regarding determining line of sight world.c (unused)- Holds functions used to manage a higher level view of the world, called a waypoint grid

 test/               - Contains files used to unit test parts of the program.
                       (ignore this)